haproxytech/dataplaneapi/README.md

 ## Building the Data Plane API

-In order to build the Data Plane API you need go 1.12 installed on your system, and execute the following steps:
+In order to build the Data Plane API you need go 1.12 installed on your system with go modules support enabled, and execute the following steps:

 1\.
-Clone dataplaneapi repository into $GOPATH/src/github.com/haproxytech
+Clone dataplaneapi repository

 ```
-cd $GOPATH/src/github.com/haproxytech
 git clone https://github.com/haproxytech/dataplaneapi.git
 ```